BladiMoyano/BladiMoyano.github.io/README.md

 ### Data exploration notes

-From the provided dataset, we extract only the following four columns, as they are relevant to the analysis:
+From the provided dataset, I only need the following four columns, as they are relevant to the analysis:

 - **Booking Date**: The date of the transaction.
 - **Partner Name**: The recipient of the funds.
 - **Account Name**: The source of the funds.
 - **Amount (EUR)**: The transaction amount.

-Then, we move to:
+I'll also move forward to:

 - **Remove Irrelevant Rows:** Rows containing "Ahorro" in either the *Partner Name* or *Account Name* columns are deleted.
 These represent transfers from the client's main account to their savings account, which are considered irrelevant (net effect equals zero).